jtamboli07/BPMEWorkshop/start_Process.md

 <img src="/images/process/19.png" alt="get case id" width=700/>

 You will notice that the red x error marker on the user task disappears.
-Now then, when you deploy this process and the Org Model project like we did before to the engine.
+Now then, when you deploy this process and the Org Model project as we did before to the engine.
 Remember to deploy the org model project first as the process project has the org model as a dependant project.

 <img src="/images/process/20.png" alt="get case id" width=700/>

 Before we can test we need to make sure the Business Service triggers the process.
-Open the business service and drag and drop the sub-process task from the bpmn palette and drop it on the line in the process after the case data is created.
+Open the business service and drag and drop the sub-process task from the BPMN palette and drop it on the line in the process after the case data is created.

 <img src="/images/process/24.png" alt="get case id" width=700/>

-Click the plus on the task and select the "Registered" process as the target sub process to start.
+Click the plus on the task and select the "Registered" process as the target sub-process to start.

 <img src="/images/process/25.png" alt="get case id" width=700/>